-Advantages of the Canon EOS 70D:
+Reasons to prefer the Canon EOS 70D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (920 versus 330) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More heavily discounted: Has been available for much longer (launched in July 2013).

 Arguments in favor of the Panasonic Lumix DMC-GX8: